Mitigating serialization issues in AEM

 The default configuration is adequate for most installs.
-This includes a blacklist of known remote execution vulnerable classes and a whitelist of packages where deserialization of trusted data should be relatively safe.
+This includes a block list of known remote execution vulnerable classes and a allow list of packages where deserialization of trusted data should be relatively safe.

 The firewall configuration is dynamic, and can be changed at any time by: